isaiahtx/Schtoics/README.md

 This script *should* work indefinitely, provided UCSD does not change WebReg or the [academic calendar page](https://blink.ucsd.edu/instructors/resources/academic/calendars/2020.html) in any major ways.

+This was a project done for fun on my own time, I do not make any guarantees about its functionality.

 # Installation